SkipPharaoh/SkipPharaoh/README.md

 <!-- Text Under Headline -->
 ## 👨🏾‍💻About Me:
-I am Caniggia Thompson & I'm a Software Engineer originally from NYC!
+I am Caniggia Thompson, a Software Engineer with full-stack experience!
 I have a huge interest in building open source software solutions using Javascript, ReactJS, NodeJS, & Python.
 In my spare time, I’m either building on my software developer skillsets, watching CNBC or reading up on the latest technological R&D. I am highly interested in providing skills to a company within the fintech, investment, or technology industry.

 Check out what I'm currently up to here!